A Shape Dynamics Tutorial: Introduction

 {\bf Acknowledgements}

-A big thank to Julian Barbour for extensive help at all stages of composition of this Tutorial.
+A big thank to Julian Barbour and Henrique Gomes for extensive help at different stages of composition of this \thistext{}.
 Thanks also to Lee Smolin, Tim Koslowski, David Wiltshire and Matteo Lostaglio for useful comments and discussions.
-Special thanks to my students Andrea Napoletano, Monica Rincon Ramirez and Mykola Murskyj for being my Guinea pigs and proofreading the drafts of this Tutorial.
+Special thanks to my students Andrea Napoletano, Monica Rincon Ramirez and Mykola Murskyj for being my Guinea pigs and proofreading the drafts of this \thistext{}.